haha8888haha8888/Zero-Ology/README.md

 ****************************************************************************

 #LICENSE.TXT
-#0ko3maibZer00logyLicensev01.txt
+#0ko3maibZero-OlogyLicensev01.txt
-Zer00logy License v1.06
+Zero-Ology License v1.06
-September 4, 2025
+September 8, 2025

 This project is open source for educational reproduction and educational use only.
 All content, including theory, terminology, structure, and code fragments, is protected under authorship-trace lock;
 Including: